Neighborhood in a Nutshell: Bala Cynwyd

 Fun Fact

-Bala Cynwyd used to be known as Academyville, due to the location of the Lower Merion Academy.
+Bala Cynwyd is home to the Lower Merion Academy.
 This building, built in 1813, was the original school for the (at that time) rural population of Lower Merion.
 The original Cynwyd Elementary school was built in 1914 and the Bala Cynwyd Middle School in 1937 on the same property; the original school building is still used by the district as an administrative building.

 Read more about Bala Cynwyd here, and for a more in-depth summary with pictures, click here.
 You might also want to see what Wikipedia has to say.